 Nikolay sheds some light on the dark, dusty corners of the industry that no one seems to want to talk about.
 Sure, the Sierra Leone civil war ended in 2002, but insurgent violence and injustice that still continues to slip under the radar.
 The problems that remain today have evolved and adapted to our ever-changing world, but that doesn’t change the fact that they’re still unsolved.

 What is The Kimberley Process?

-Governments, charities, and the diamond industry united after the civil war in Sierra Leone to create the Kimberley Process (KP) in an attempt to prevent such a war from ever happening again.
-They launched the Kimberley Process Certification Scheme in 2003 with the goal of ending the trading of conflict diamonds—or as the Kimberley Process calls them, “rough diamonds used by rebel movements or their allies to finance armed conflicts aimed at undermining legitimate governments.”
+Governments, charities, and the diamond industry united after the civil war in Sierra Leone to create the Kimberley Process (KP) in an attempt to prevent the diamond trade from directly or indirectly financing or supporting a conflict ever again.
+They launched the Kimberley Process Certification Scheme in 2003 with the goal of ending and preventing the trade of conflict diamonds.

 The Kimberley Process is made up of 80 participating countries representing most of the nations involved in the diamond trade and it has successfully reduced the conflict trade to less than 1% in the global diamond industry.
 However, it is not perfect, and it does have its loopholes.

 Because no one can force the countries in conflict to join the Kimberley Process.
 Some have politely declined that invitation.

 Plus, conflict diamonds continue to enter the trade even from participating countries due to the lack of regular, independent monitoring.
 As in many industries, there are unethical people working in the diamond trade who see these loopholes as opportunities to slip conflict diamonds into the lawful trade—and they score immense profits by doing so.
 Without regular monitoring—meaning expert, unbiased, review of a country’s national control systems at pre-established intervals—the Kimberley Process isn’t going to be enough.